 For guidelines for participating agents and editors, click here.

 For a list of participating agents/agencies/editors/publishers, click here.
-(Remember, this list is growing as we are just getting started with our first-ever event!)

 To skip down to the #hashtags, click here.